andrescanavesi/salesforce-pdf-converter/README.md

 # Salesforce advanced pdf converter

-This example shows how to use an org to convert html to advanced pdf using a Java client (Maven project) All we know renderAs="pdf" but now Salesforce has an advanced pdf converter: renderAs="advanced_pdf".
+This example shows how to use an org to convert html to advanced pdf using a Java client (Maven project)

+All we know *renderAs="pdf"* but now Salesforce has an advanced pdf converter: *renderAs="advanced_pdf"*

-Still this functionality is in pilot what It means that you need to create a case and someone from support will activate It in your org.
+Still this functionality is a **pilot** what It means that you need to create a case and someone from support will activate It in your org.

-"Advanced PDF renders Visualforce pages as PDF files with broader support for modern HTML standards, such as CSS3, JavaScript, and HTML5.
+*"Advanced PDF renders Visualforce pages as PDF files with broader support for modern HTML standards, such as CSS3, JavaScript, and HTML5.
-This change applies to both Lightning Experience and Salesforce Classic."
+This change applies to both Lightning Experience and Salesforce Classic."*
 [Read more](https://releasenotes.docs.salesforce.com/en-us/summer17/release-notes/rn_vf_advanced_pdf.htm)

 Once activated you can test It by creating a Visualforce page like this: